 We next asked whether two distinct drugs that promote inclusion of the same cassette exon, but which bind to distinct molecular targets, could synergistically promote exon inclusion.
+There are many different mathematical definitions for synergy61, but the operative definition for two-drug cocktails is whether a mixture of two drugs can yield a greater effect than either drug alone.
 To test for synergy, we measured exon inclusion/exclusion ratios in response to different linear mixtures of drugs, i.e., mixtures of two drugs that interpolate between two single-drug endpoints: (100% drug 1, 0% drug 2) and (0% drug 1, 100% drug 2).
 Under the no-synergy hypothesis, one should observe a monotonic response that interpolates between the two single-drug endpoints.
-We therefore tested for synergy based on whether any intermediate drug mixture vielded an inclusion/exclusion ratio higher than both of the single-drug endpoints.
-P-values were computed using a Bayesian inference and sampling procedure described in SI Sec.
+On the other hand, if the inclusion/exclusion ratio is maximal at an intermediate mixture, this would indicate the presence of synergy between the two drugs.
+We therefore tested for synergy based on whether any intermediate drug mixture yielded an inclusion/ exclusion ratio higher than both of the single-drug endpoints.
+P-values were computed using an empirical (i.e., non-mechanistic) Bayesian model described in SI Sec.
 4.5.
-While many different tests of synergy have been proposed in the literature, the linear mixture test used here is among the most intuitive and direct.
-The results showed no significant synergy between risdiplam and branaplam at SMN2 exon 7 (Fig. 6E).
+The results show no significant synergy between risdiplam and branaplam at SMN2 exon 7 (Fig. 6E).
 This observation is consistent with risdiplam and branaplam binding the same or overlapping sites in the SMN2 exon 7 U1/5'ss complex.
-By contrast, the results show significant synergy among all other pairs of drugs that target SMN2 exon 7 (Fig. 6B-G).
-The results also show remarkably strong synergy at ELP1 exon 20 between RECTAS and ASOi20 (Fig. 6K).
+By contrast, the results show significant synergy among all other pairs of drugs that target SMN2 exon 7 (Fig. 6F-J).
+The results also show strong synergy at ELP1 exon 20 between RECTAS and ASOi20 (Fig. 6K).
 We confirmed these findings using a separate test for synergy, i.e., one based on the Hill coefficients of dose-response curves measured for two-drug cocktails (Fig. S13 and Table S1).
 We conclude that synergy is widespread (and possibly universal) among splice-modifying drugs that can simultaneously promote inclusion of the same cassette exon.